mysociety/fixmystreet/running/admin_manual.md

 **To set up a new installation**, we recommend you have at least **one developer** and **one administrator** who can work on the site.

-At the beginning it’s likely these roles would be quite labour intensive as you customise your site, collect the email addresses and work on promoting your project.
+At the beginning it's likely these roles would be quite labour intensive as you customise your site, collect the email addresses and work on promoting your project.

 **Once your site is up and running**, and being used every day, you can manage with just **one administrator**.

-For mySociety’s UK FixMyStreet site, which has been running since 2007, we need a maximum of one hour per day to manage the user support and site administration.
+For mySociety's UK FixMyStreet site, which has been running since 2007, we need a maximum of one hour per day to manage the user support and site administration.
 User support will naturally take slightly longer after weekends than towards the end of the week.
 In the UK, the support emails are